-Hostas are shade loving plants that can grow well under pine trees if organic matter is added to the soil before planting.
-Hostas under pine trees will need regular applications of mulch and a fertilizer during the growing season to reach their full potential.
+Hostas are shade-loving plants that can grow well under pine trees if organic matter is added to the soil before planting.
+Hostas under pine trees will need regular applications of mulch and fertilizer during the growing season to reach their full potential.

 Here are the 5 things you will need to do to grow hostas under pine trees

-- Add plenty of compost and leaf mould to the soil before planting to help retain moisture.
+- Add plenty of compost and leaf mold to the soil before planting to help retain moisture.

 - Mulch around the hosta every spring to improve soil structure and prevent the soil from drying out.